jonaspetersorensen/docker-examples/README.md

 - `docker run -v {host-directory}:{container-directory}`
   The `{host-directory}` has to be an absolute path.
-  Using relative paths seems to be an hit or miss according to which docker version is used, the amount of coffe available for debugging and divine intervention.
+  Using relative paths seems to be an hit or miss according to which docker version is used, the amount of coffee available for debugging and divine intervention.

 - `docker-compose`
   ```yaml